wheresrhys/fetch-mock/docs/docs/@fetch-mock/core/route/matcher.md

 For use cases not covered by all the built in matchers, a custom function can be used.
 It should return `true` to indicate a route should respond to a request.
 It will be passed the `url` and `options` `fetch` was called with.
 If `fetch` was called with a `Request` instance, it will be passed `url` and `options` inferred from the `Request` instance, with the original `Request` available as a third argument.

-As well as being passed as a standalone argument, it can also be added to the matcher object as the property `{func: ...}` when combining with other matchers or options.
+As well as being passed as a standalone argument, it can also be added to the matcher object as the property `{matcherFunction: ...}` when combining with other matchers or options.

 ### Examples